 Did you know that September is Fall Hat Month?
-In Texas, September is still summer, but by this time, I am ready to embrace fall and all of the beautiful and fun fall hats.
+In the South, September is still summer.
+By this time of year, though, I am ready to embrace fall and all of the beautiful and fun fall hats.
 Use these ideas to celebrate fall hat month in your homeschool this year!

-I love themed months like September because it is so easy to create a unit study based around the theme.
-For hat month, you could scale activities based on a child’s age quite easily.
-Here are some fun educational items to incorporate into a hat unit study:
+I love themed months like September because it is so easy to create a unit study based on the theme.
+For hat month, it’s easy to choose lots of age- and grade-appropriate activities (related to hats, of course!) covering various subjects.
+Here are some suggestions!

 - Count all the hats in the house.